 Method overriding is a type of polymorphism in which a child class which is extending the parent class can provide different definition to any function defined in the parent class as per its own requirements.

-Method overloading or function overloading is a type of polymorphism in which we can define a number of methods with the same name but with a different number of parameters as well as parameters can be of different types.
+Method overriding or function overloading is a type of polymorphism in which we can define a number of methods with the same name but with a different number of parameters as well as parameters can be of different types.
 These methods can perform a similar or different function.

 Python doesn't support method overloading on the basis of different number of parameters in functions.